SC grants bail to Mohammed Zubair in all six cases registered across UP

-The court has ordered transfer of all the cases against Zubair that arise from his tweets to the Special Cell of the Delhi Police.
+The court ordered transfer of all the cases against Zubair that arise from his tweets to the Special Cell of the Delhi Police.
+Consequently, the SIT formed by the UP DGP “is rendered redundant and must be disbanded,” the apex court said.

+Granting him bail, Justice DY Chandrachud observed that “existence of powers of arrest must be distinguished from the exercise of powers of arrest which must be used sparingly,” Bar & Bench reported.

+The Supreme Court clarified that the Delhi police FIR has offences of cognate nature which is similar to the UP police FIRs and that it is needed to club together all FIRs and hand over to one investigating authority.

 Terming it a “vicious cycle” wherein Zubair is remanded in a new case as soon as he gets bail in an old one, the Supreme Court had on Monday directed the Uttar Pradesh government not to take any “precipitative” action against him till the next hearing.